ashafer01/laurelin/docs/creating_extensions.rst

   directly from :mod:`laurelin.ldap`.
 * Your ``LaurelinExtension`` class is instantiated once per interpreter when the extension is imported.
 This instance is stored at the class attribute ``LaurelinExtension.INSTANCE``.
 Feel free to utilize ``__init__()`` on this class for any setup tasks that need to be done and otherwise define anything you feel is appropriate here.
-You should probably *not* put anything exposed to users here.
+This will be exposed to users at ``laurelin.ldap.extensions.<name>``

 LDAP Extensions
 ---------------